UniMath/agda-unimath/src/synthetic-homotopy-theory/hatchers-acyclic-type.lagda.md

     Σ ( A →∗ B) is-hom-pointed-map-algebra-Hatcher-Acyclic-Type
 ```

+### Initial Hatcher acyclic algebras

+One characterization of Hatcher's acyclic type is through its universal property
-### The Hatcher acyclic type is the initial Hatcher acyclic algebra
+as being the initial Hatcher acyclic algebra.

 ```agda
 is-initial-algebra-Hatcher-Acyclic-Type :